oblivioncth/STARpp/README.md

 X,Sarah,5,2,2,1,4
 X,Ted,3,0,0,5,0
 ```
-Second, it expects an INI file, along with how many candidates are in the category, in the same order as they are listed in the CSV.
-These details are to be place under the singular section "Categories".
+Second, it expects an INI file that indicates how many candidates are in the category, in the same order as they are listed in the CSV.
+These details are to be place under the section "Categories".
+Additionally, a value for the singular key "Seats" must be specified under the section "General" in order to specify how many candidates are to be elected (Bloc voting).
+Simply use "1" for a typical election with a single winner.

 **Example:**
 ```
 [Categories]
 Category A = 3
 Category B = 2

+[General]
+Seats = 3
 ```
 Lastly, the files are loaded via the application's command-line parameters as shown in the following section.